 - Habitat: Rain Forest

 You will be very happy to get off of the mountain today, but you will be sad that your adventure is coming to an end.
 Following a warm breakfast, your Kilimanjaro porters and guides will have a big celebration full of dancing and singing.
 After celebrating with your group, we will descend for about three hours down to the Mweka Gate.
+Now is a good time to present your tips to the guides, assistant guides, chef(s), and porters.

 The Mount Kilimanjaro National Park Authority requires that all hikers sign their names to receive certificates of completion.
 Climbers who reached Stella Point (5,685 meters / 18,651 feet) will receive green certificates and climbers who successfully reached the summit of Uhuru Peak (5,895 meters / 19,341 feet) will receive gold certificates.
-After receiving your certificates, we will continue the short descent into the Mweka village which takes about 1 hour (3 kilometers / 1.86 miles).
-Before driving back to the hotel.
+After receiving your certificates, we will continue the short descent into the Mweka village which takes about 1 hour (3 kilometers / 1.86 miles) before driving back to the hotel.

 After arriving back at your hotel, you will enjoy a long overdue shower.
 Congratulations are in order and this is when you can finally celebrate with cold beer!